 - Fry for about 4 minutes until crispy and light brown in colour.

-- Remove the sprats from the hot oil and drain on kitchen paper.
-Keep warm while cooking the remaining sprats.
+- Remove from the hot oil and drain on kitchen paper.
+Keep warm while cooking the remaining fish.

 - Arrange the lettuce leaves on your plates.

-- Neatly arrange the sprats.
-Add the lemon wedges and a spoonful of horseradish mustard.
+- Neatly arrange and add the lemon wedges and a spoonful of horseradish mustard.
 Add a piece of bread and butter.
 Sprinkle with chopped parsley and dust with a little cayenne pepper.
 Serve hot.

 You can exchange sprats in favour of whitebait, which are a little smaller.
 Increase the number to about 16 per portion.
 Don’t remove the heads and fry for about 2 minutes.